What’s the Difference Between a VA, PM, OBM and DOO?

 I got lucky because I started my freelance digital business 10 years ago right when this world was exploding.
 With my implementation and tech skills, strategy knowledge, and background in public relations & marketing, I quickly booked out.
 I started teaching my friends to help me with the client load.

-The gateway into working online is through my Digital Media VA Crash Course.
-It’s a 5-week online program that teaches everything you need to know to start working ASAP as an online marketing virtual assistant, plus gives you plenty of job opportunities.
+The gateway into working online is through my Unicorn Digital Marketing Assistant School.
+It’s an 8-week online program that teaches everything you need to know to start working ASAP as a unicorn digital marketing assistant, plus gives you plenty of job opportunities to help you get started.

-Once you begin working and getting the hands on experience, you can niche down your services toward one of the freelance paths I showed you in the graphic at the beginning of the blog.
+Once you begin working and getting hands-on experience, you can niche down your services toward one of the freelance paths I showed you in the graphic at the beginning of the blog.
+You can move up to a digital marketing specialist or manager.

 The key is: you gotta learn what biz owners need and expect.